palantir/atlasdb/docs/source/schemas/dynamic_columns.rst

 are expensive (like Cassandra - its caching optimisations are rendered ineffectual for range scans).
 For example, for the schema defined above:

-1. "Find descriptions of all of John's highest priority todos (smallest number)" can be answered reasonably efficiently.
-Elements with priority 0 will be stored before those with priority 1, before those with priority 2, etc., so once we come across an element with non-maximum priority, we do not need to process any more batches.
+1. "Find John's smallest and cheapest todo" can be answered very efficiently.
+   Elements are stored in sorted order, so the very first key-value pair as stored in the database is actually the correct answer to this query.
-2. "Find descriptions of all of Tom's todos with priority less than M, limit to N results" is easy, as this can be processed with a natural stopping point, as in query 1, and we are iterating in the right order for this query.
+2. "Find all of Tom's todos with size up to M, limited to N results" is easy, as this can be processed with a natural stopping point, as in query 1, and we are iterating in the right order for this query.
-3. "Find descriptions of all of Tom's todos with priority P2, limit to N results" can be performed via a range scan on the dynamic column *values*.
+3. "Find all of Tom's todos with size of 10 to 15, limit to N results" can be performed via a range scan on the dynamic column *values*.
 This is also readily supported.
-4. "Find descriptions of all of Tom's lowest priority todos" is somewhat more difficult, as reverse range scans aren't supported in the dynamic columns API.
+4. "Find all of Tom's largest todos" is somewhat more difficult, as reverse range scans aren't supported in the dynamic columns API.
-5. "Find descriptions of all of Tom's todos with the smallest sub-unit" cannot be answered efficiently; we need to retrieve the entire row to do this, because there is no sorting by sub-units.
+5. "Find all of Tom's todos which cost less than 5" cannot be answered efficiently; we need to retrieve the entire row to do this, because there is no sorting by sub-units.
+6. "Find all of Tom's todos which have size between 3 and 7, and cost between 5 and 10".
+This is achievable, though in addition to the values we want to see, we also need to scan through all values with size 4-6, and those with size 3 and cost >10, or 7 and cost <5.
-6. "Find descriptions of all of John's and Jeremy's highest priority todos" is easy for a similar reason to 1, and we even provide an API, ``getRowsColumnRange``, to do this efficiently.
+7. "Find all of John's and Jeremy's smallest todos" is easy for a similar reason to 1.
+We provide an API that allows for this to be done seamlessly as well.
-7. "Find descriptions of the highest priority todos for everyone whose name begins with J" is NOT easy.
+8. "Find the highest priority todos for everyone whose name begins with J" is NOT easy.
 While this conceivably can be split into two parts (a range scan for J, and then the aforementioned getRowsColumnRange), the range scan for J is potentially costly, as it needs to iterate through every todo for people whose names do indeed begin with J.